SomeSN/url-shortner/README.md

 		- If the user leaves the shortened URL are blank, then a random shortened URL will be generated.
 This cannot generate a URL that already exists in the database.
 If it fails to generate a new shortened URL 100 times it returns an internal server error and asks the client to either input a URL manually or try again.
 		- It checks to see if the shortened URL already exists, and if it does, informs the user of this and reminds them where it redirects to.

-	- Clean up refactoring such as removing unecessary requires due to the consolidation of functionality into modules and removing redundant variables.
+	- Clean up refactoring such as removing unnecessary requires due to the consolidation of functionality into modules and removing redundant variables.

 ## Built With